 was founded by

 George and W.B.
 Chaffey.

 John Edward Svenson, FNSS

 Erected by Upland Sister Cities Association.

 Location.
 34° 5.945′ N, 117° 39.051′ W. Marker is in Upland, California, in San Bernardino County.
 Marker is on Euclid Avenue (California Route 83) south of Arrow Highway, on the right when traveling north.
+Statue is in front of Upland City Hall.
 Touch for map.
-Statue is in front of Upland City Hall.
 Marker is at or near this postal address: 460 Euclid Avenue, Upland CA 91786, United States of America.
+Touch for directions.

 Also see . . .